Where to Study Language in New York City

 Minor in Classical Studies

-This program requires a minimum of 12 credits to complete, and in addition to courses in Greek and Latin, students can pursue topics in literature and translation, Egyptian art and architecture, classical mythology, philosophy or political science.
+This program requires a minimum of 12 credits to complete, and in addition to courses in Greek and Latin, students can pursue topics in literature and translation, Egyptian art and architecture, classical mythology, philosophy or political thought.

 Minors in French, Italian, Portuguese or Spanish